wizzomafizzo/mrext/docs/remote.md

 Remote is a web-based interface with a stack of modern features to manage all aspects of your MiSTer.
 Can be used from your phone, tablet or computer.

 *NOTE: Remote is in active development.
 It's totally safe to try out and use, but some sections of the app may have only basic functionality.
-Features are also designed for mobile first, with responsive design for tablet and computer added later.*
+Features are also designed for mobile first, with responsive design for tablet and desktop added later.*

 <a href="https://github.com/wizzomafizzo/mrext/raw/main/releases/remote/remote.sh"><img src="images/download.svg" alt="Download Remote" title="Download Remote" width="140"></a>